- Fire Safety

 - Never touch an electric heater if your hands are wet or if you are in contact with water.

-For any further questions regarding the use of portable electric space heaters, contact Safety and Environmental Health at 777-3341.
+For any further questions regarding the use of portable electric space heaters, contact Office of Safety at 701-777-3341.